danielcompton/re-frame/docs/docs/CodeWalkthrough.md

+---
+title: "Initial Code Walk-through"
+---

 ## Initial Code Walk-through

 At this point, you are about 50% of the way to understanding re-frame.
 You are armed with:
  - a high level understanding of the 6 domino process (from re-frame's README)
  - an understanding of application state (from the previous tutorial)

 By the end of this tutorial, you'll be at 70%, which is good enough to start coding by yourself.